-Since the fancy hotels on Saint Lucia can cost more than $1,000 a night (not in our budget) and the mid-range and budget hotels were somewhat uninspiring, we needed another option.
+Since the fancy hotels on Saint Lucia can cost more than $1,000 a night (not in our budget) and the mid-range and budget hotels are somewhat uninspiring, we need another option.

-Ultimately, we settled on the Sapphire Apartments in Soufriere.
-There were 4 in the same building (Sapphire 1-4) and they all looked like they had great views and were brand new.
-We selected Sapphire 1 for our 3-night stay and it turned out to be fabulous.
+Ultimately, we settle on the Sapphire Apartments in Soufriere.
+There are 4 in the same building (Sapphire 1-4) and they all look like they have great views and are brand new.
+We select Sapphire 1 for our 3-night stay and it turns out to be fabulous.

 If you haven’t booked with Airbnb before, click here for my discount code: (You’ll get $40 off your first booking, and when you book I’ll get a $20 credit toward my next Airbnb stay, that’s a win-win!)

 Since we are arriving at the international airport on the south end of the island and departing from the domestic airport in Castries for our flights to St. Vincent, we decide that we need a car for our stay on the island.